 You might have noticed that sometimes we pick up specific experiences and become judgmental about our meditation.
 Meditation is a journey.
 It is not a destination that can be identified with specific landmarks.
 There are no specific ‘right’ experiences to judge whether I am meditating correctly.

 3. It’s new, already

 Did you know the depth and effect of your meditation is manifesting in your daily life?
 Have you experienced more calmness, tranquility, clarity of mind and more sensitivity towards those around you?
 Do you sometimes feel happy and find yourself smiling for no reason?
 If yes, then know that you are meditating correctly.
 You may even pat your back.

 Even if you are unable to feel any change, still you might be meditating correctly.
 You just need to be more aware!
 Also sometimes the changes are too subtle and we miss observing them.
 If you wish you may also speak to your meditation teacher about it.

-Do you sometimes find yourself getting caught in your desires and worries?
-Have you seen when they over power us, we end up losing ourselves to them?
-We start carrying them on our head and in our head with no apparent solution.
-Says Sri Sri Ravi Shankar, “There is no problem if you have your desires, but don’t let the desires have you.
-Meditation happens with the attitude ‘I want nothing, I do nothing, I am nothing’”.
+Do you sometimes find yourself getting caught up in a cycle of desires and worries?
+Have you noticed when they overpower us; we end up losing ourselves to them?
+Eventually, we start carrying them in our head and make ourselves heavy in the process.
+Says Gurudev Sri Sri Ravi Shankar, “There is no problem if you have desires, but don’t let the desires have you.
+Meditation happens with the attitude ‘I want nothing, I do nothing, I am nothing”.

-Inspired by Sri Sri Ravi Shankar's wisdom talks
+Inspired by Gurudev Sri Sri Ravi Shankar's wisdom talks

 Written by Nikhil Gupta

-Based on inputs by Bharathy Harish, Sahaj Samadhi Meditation Teacher.
+Based on inputs by Bharathy Harish, Sahaj Samadhi Meditation Teacher